JamFactoryApp/jamfactory-backend/docs/documentation.md

 }
 ```

-#### 4. Vote for a Song in the Queue of the User's joined JamSession
+#### 4. Vote for a song in the queue of the JamSession joined by the user

 ***Description***

-Add a Vote from the User to a Song in the User's joined JamSession.
-If the Song does not exists in the queue, it will be added with the Users inital vote.
-If the User already Voted for the Song, the User's Vote will be removed.
-If a Song reaches zero Votes, the Song will be removed from the Queue.
+Add or remove a vote from the user to a song in the JamSession joined by the user.
 See [How voting works](#how-voting-works) for a more detailed description on how voting works.

-Requires the User to be joined a JamSession.
+Requires the user to have joined the JamSession.

 ***Endpoint:***